 Engineered Fall Protection Designs and Installs Fall Protection Equipment

 Engineered Fall Protection (EFP) is your turnkey solution provider for active and passive fall protection systems.
 We specialize in various types of Rigid Fall Protection and Industrial Safety Solutions that make the workplace safer while reducing the risks and associated costs of worker injury.
 Our fall protection experts receive the most up-to-date training to ensure that they can recommend the most suitable fall protection equipment for your application.
-Let our safety products and solutions give your employees the level of safety protection they deserve, with safety equipment and supplies that are comfortable, stylish, and effective.
+Let our safety products and fall protection solutions give your employees the level of protection they deserve, with safety equipment and supplies that are comfortable, stylish, and effective.

 EFP Specializes in the following Fall Protection Equipment: